 7 Questions to Ask When Hiring an Entertainment Agency

-It seems that every year, despite her constant hint dropping and a numbered list of things to get her (ranked by how happy she’ll be upon reception) I still end up missing the mark.
+It seems that every year, despite the constant hint dropping and a numbered list of things to get.
+I still end up missing the mark.
 I get the wrong brand, wrong color, wrong size; you name it, I do it.
 This year, I am determined to succeed, but this got me thinking…if I am so worried about a single gift, how do my potential clients feel while making a decision that could affect their business for months?

 What kind of entertainment do they offer?